 In July 2017, the School entered into an agreement to rent space to FORZA Child Development Center, Inc. for a Pre-K Program that is operated by the management company, FORZA Education Management, L.L.C.
 (FORZA).
 The term of the rental agreement has expired and the space is currently rented on a month-to-month basis as needed.
-Rental income for the year ended June 30, 2022 totaled \$10,700 and is included in local and other revenue.
+Rental income for the year ended June 30, 2023 totaled \$7,200 and is included in local and other revenue.

-In prior years, the School purchased buses from Gulf Coast Charter Academy South, a charter school with common board of directors and management.
+The School purchased buses from Gulf Coast Charter Academy South, a charter school with common board of directors and management.
 See Note 5.